lushonline/moodle-mod_externalcontent/README.md

 * [Statements Resource](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#stmtres) - This is WRITE ONLY and so supports POST, PUT only.
 GET requests return a 401 Status
 * [About Resource](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#aboutresource) - GET

-The statements received are parsed, and used to set the viewed status, completion status and score for the content if available.
+The JSON statements received are parsed using [TinCan PHP](https://github.com/RusticiSoftware/TinCanPHP), and used to set the viewed status, completion status and score for the content if available.

 ---

 1. Configure the username/password which are used for basic authentication of the basic LRS endpoint.
 The defaults are random strings setup when module is installed.
 2. Set the xAPI verbs that will be used to indicate the content has been "completed", if a verb that matches one of these values is received the completed externally flag is updated.
 Any other verb simply sets the viewed flag.
+The defaults are http://adlnet.gov/expapi/verbs/completed and http://adlnet.gov/expapi/verbs/passed

 Configure your external content provider to connect to the "basic" LRS implemented here:

 - LRS - https://{moodlehostname}/mod/externalcontent/lrs/index.php
-- Authentication - Basic Authentication using the username/password you configure
+- Authentication - Basic Authentication using the username/password you configured

 For the tracking to work: